 But there are definitely some dos and dont’s for that interaction.

-Today, we’re going to talk about the correct way to get your stuff back from your ex.
+Today, we’re going to talk about the correct way to get your stuff back from your ex and how to pivot that to improving your chances with your ex.

 Here’s The Correct Way To Get Your Stuff Back From Your Ex